Hypothetically speaking, U.S. Admiral says ready for nuclear strike on China if Trump so ordered

 Trump has held high hopes for greater cooperation from China to exert influence over North Korea, leaning heavily on Chinese President Xi Jinping for his assistance.
 The two leaders had a high-profile summit in Florida in April and Trump has frequently praised Xi.

-Reporting by Colin Packham in SYDNEY and Melanie Burton in MELBOURNE; Editing by Nick Macfie
+Reporting by Colin Packham in SYDNEY and Melanie Burton in MELBOURNE; Additional reporting by Philip Wen in BEIJING; Editing by Nick Macfie and Clarence Fernandez